 Get Your Adrenaline-Fuelled Energy Out

-Clean up the kitchen, house or garden.
-This channels that extra energy into something useful!
+Cleaning up the kitchen, house or garden moves that extra energy into something useful!

-When you are physically spent, you can return to trying these techniques to calm down your mind.
+When you are physically spent, you can return to trying one or two of the grounding techniques above, to calm down your mind.